fleetdm/fleet/docs/Using-Fleet/MDM-commands.md

 1. Head to the **Hosts** page in Fleet and find your target host.
 2. Make sure the **Hostname** column is visible (select **Edit columns** if not) and find your host's hostname.
 You'll need this hostname to run the command.

-> A host must be enrolled to Fleet and have MDM turned on to run an command against it.
+> A host must be enrolled to Fleet and have MDM turned on to run a command against it.

 `fleetctl` CLI: